kubecloudscaler/kubecloudscaler/docs/content/docs/_index.md

 breadcrumbs: false
 ---

 👋 Hello!
-Welcome to the Cloudscaler documentation!
+Welcome to the K8sCloudScaler documentation!